anish-kondepudi-school-coursework/user-level-thread-library/REPORT.md

 `uthread_exit`
 - This method halts execution of the current thread, deletes it from the queue, and yields to the next available thread (`uthread_yield`)

+**Private Endpoints:**

+`uthread_block`
+- Change current thread's state to `Blocked`
+- Yield to next available thread (`uthread_yield`)

+`uthread_unblock`
+- Change current thread's state to `Ready`

-*Note: All methods in the uthread API disable preemption before running and enable them once complete.
+*Note: All methods in the uthread public API disables preemption before running and enables it once complete.
 This is important since we don't want to be preempted while switching contexts.*

 ## Semaphore Implementation